m-housh/dotfiles/README.md

 ### Minimal Setup

-If you would like to just setup minimal stuff, link dotfiles, and install brews (no casks except for Iterm2).
+If you would like to just setup minimal stuff, link dotfiles, and install brews.
 Then you can run the following command.

 ```bash
 make bootstrap-minimal